 What is Succession?

-For those who are still wondering what Succession is as they assess their autumn to-watch list, then prepare for some seriously opulent settings, stand-out cast performances and family betrayals to unfold in spectacular style.
+For those who are still wondering what Succession is as they assess their winter to-watch list, then prepare for some seriously opulent settings, stand-out cast performances and family betrayals to unfold in spectacular style.
 The hit HBO show follows the dysfunctional Roy family, led by patriarch Logan played brilliantly by Scottish star Brian Cox.

 With his health becoming ever more uncertain, his family began to wrestle for control of the family’s global media and entertainment conglomerate, Waystar RoyCo.
 This includes his sons Connor (Alan Ruck), Kendall (Jeremy Strong), Roman (Kieran Culkin) and daughter Siobhan ‘Shiv’ (Sarah Snooks), whilst his current wife Marcia (Hiam Abbass) and Shiv’s fiancé and now husband Tom (Matthew McFadyen).